tdslaine/install_pulse_node/README.md

 ## Stopping Containers:

-To stop the containers, you can use the stop_remove_images.sh script provided.
+Should you need to alter the original start_###.sh scripts you might need to stop/restart the docker-containers/images that are currently running.
+To achieve this, you can use the stop_remove_images.sh script provided.

-### via script:
+### A) via script:

 make the script executable: